 Transforming Community Radio into Big Data

-One project that we are particularly excited about involves leveraging state-of-the-art technology to incorporate people’s voices into the policy development in Uganda.
+One project that we are particularly excited about involves leveraging state-of-the-art technology to incorporate people’s voices into policy development in Uganda.
 Here, as in many countries, there remains a digital divide with some key groups – particularly elders and those in rural areas – lacking access to ICTs and social media.
 Community radio, by contrast, is a ubiquitous service that the majority of Ugandans can access.
-Culturally, local radio remains a popular place for many people to share opinions, often in local dialect, via phone-ins.
+Culturally, local radio remains a popular place for many people to share opinions, often in the local dialect, via phone-ins.
 By using technology to capture audio and transcribe the content into text, radio can become a digital big data source.

-One planned application is to use data analytics to support policymakers in gaining real-time understanding of Ugandan citizens’ concerns related to the implementation of Sustainable Development Goals (SDGs) policies and projects.
-Initiated by Pulse Lab Kampala in partnership with Makerere University of Uganda and Stellenbosch University of South Africa, the project will support the monitoring and evaluation of the National Development plans and the United Nations Development Assistance Framework (UNDAF) 2016 – 2020.
-Ugandans will benefit from more effective monitoring and evaluation of development programmes, which in turn accelerates development gains and maximizes use of resources.
+One planned application is to use data analytics to support policymakers in gaining a real-time understanding of Ugandan citizens’ concerns related to the implementation of Sustainable Development Goals (SDGs) policies and projects.
+Initiated by Pulse Lab Kampala in partnership with Makerere University of Uganda and Stellenbosch University of South Africa, the project will support the monitoring and evaluation of the National Development Plans and the United Nations Development Assistance Framework (UNDAF) 2016 – 2020.
+Ugandans will benefit from more effective monitoring and evaluation of development programmes, which in turn accelerates development gains and maximizes the use of resources.

 Thanks to a new partnership with the government of Sweden, a champion in supporting innovative approaches to bring about a data revolution in Uganda, Pulse Lab Kampala has just started to develop the technology to expand sentiment analysis in the country.
 We’re excited to see this project, and the others listed below, mature in 2015.

 More information about the transforming community radio into a big data project

 Pulse Lab Kampala planned research projects in 2015:

 Strengthening Accountability of Aid Delivery in Northern Uganda